 Heart Healthy Air Fryer Coconut Shrimp

-This Air Fryer Coconut Shrimp delivers the crispy, golden texture of a restaurant favorite with a heart-healthy twist.
-Made without deep frying, this recipe keeps saturated fat low while using unsweetened coconut flakes and gluten-free panko for a light, crunchy coating.
-By making a homemade sweet chili sauce with this shrimp recipe, it provides a tasty kick while reducing the amount of added sugars and sodium compared to store-bought versions.
-With only 8 grams of carbs per serving, it’s an excellent choice for those managing blood sugar levels.
+This Heart Healthy Crispy Air Fryer Coconut Shrimp delivers the golden, crunchy texture of a restaurant favorite with a healthy twist.
+Made without deep frying, this recipe uses unsweetened coconut flakes and gluten-free panko for a light, crispy coating.
+The homemade sweet chili sauce provides a tasty kick while reducing added sugars and sodium.
 Ready in just 30 minutes, this diabetic-friendly appetizer is a satisfying way to enjoy a classic, made healthier at home.

 For even more crispy, crunchy recipes, enjoy sinking your teeth into our amazing heart-healthy appetizer recipes!